 Fishing closures for spawning aggregation apply for all coral reef fin fish species found on the Great Barrier Reef.
-During this time, fishing for certain species of reef fish is prohibited and hefty fines apply.
+During closure times, fishing for certain species of reef fish is prohibited and hefty fines apply.

 Fishing for game fish species is still permitted during these periods.
 Before fishing for any coral reef fin fish species, visit the Queensland Department of Primary Industries fishing website to find out more information.